Honan Chapel: An Túr Gloine

 Sarah Purser and Edward Martyn formed An Túr Gloine ("The Glass Tower") in 1902 as a workshop to advance the artistic quality of stained glass production in Ireland.
 The workshop was managed by Sarah Purser's pupil A. E. Child, who was then teaching at the Metropolitan School of Art in Dublin.
 The studio's eight windows are attributed to Child, O'Brien and Ethel Rhind.
 The cartoons, like those from Clarke's studio, were designed and realised in Dublin before installation in Cork.
-Although their subject matter is similar to Clarke's, An Túr Gloine window's are very different in style and not of the same quality, being somewhat conventional by comparison.
+Although their subject matter is similar to Clarke's, An Túr Gloine windows are very different in style and not of the same quality, being somewhat conventional by comparison.
 They are minimalist in line and colour, consisting of a dominating but simply rendered and naturalistic central figure in pale hues, surrounded by uncomplicated, largely empty opaque sub-panels.
 The most prominently placed window is Child's "Our Lord" on the east gable above the altar.
 Child depicts the risen Christ in simple forms, subdued colours and with a strong but dignified facial expression.
 O'Kelly's describes the portrait of Christ's eyes "as look[ing] out on humanity with a welcoming and understanding sympathy".